BenHand/todo_rails/README.md

 * `rails s` to start your local server.

 ## Use the following URLs and parameters to make use of this program.
+(06-08-2015) can now
+  go to the localhost:3000 and use the app interactively using html as well as via postman.g
 ```
 * GET http://localhost:3000/todos
           will display all todos